A Book Festival

 All of a sudden it was over.
 I headed back to the Bookshop Tent to sign a few more books and say thank you to Emily who was my bookselling volunteer and who had made it all go smoothly.

 Thank you Wigtown, for inviting me.
-The volunteers were amazing and it was an adventure - the second of my #59things for this year of being 59.
+The volunteers were amazing and it was an adventure.

 PS My computer is broken.